 Ideally, any drilled vertical hole would be exactly vertical, but we know that is not the case.
 Due to factors including the subsurface geology and the mechanics of the drilling methodology, many holes may deviate by as much as seven degrees off vertical in borings as shallow as 150 feet.
-In one instance, traditional mud rotary drilling was used to install settlement casings in Portland, OR.
+In one instance, traditional mud rotary core drilling was used to install settlement casings in Portland, OR.
 The mud rotary borehole was so crooked the settlement casing was installed in the path of the tunnel, 7.5 feet off vertical from where it was started—and the instrument boring was only 115 feet in depth.

 For many applications, some deviation is fine, but not when infrastructure is involved.
 A few examples of applications where verticality is crucial: